 Global Level Phase

-- Developed the outline for the e-learning training on Participatory Action Research to help professionals world-wide to implement the methodology in their respective projects;
+- Designed contents (video shooting, narration scripts and storyboards) for the 6 e-modules to allow professionals world-wide to implement the methodology in their respective projects;

-- Featured the special section “Empowering Children and Youth through Art” on the online platform Childhub to communicate around the project and later on spread the new methodology and the results obtained among NGO’s, peer organizations, public institutions and stakeholders.
+- Featured the special section “Empowering Children and Youth through Art” on the online platform Childhub to disseminate the methodology among different stakeholders (NGOs, CBOs, governmental institutions and child protection specialists) and provide them Guidelines and Best Practices to develop and implement youth-led arts-based activities;

 At this level, Terre des hommes intends to transfer the methodology to young local professionals, test and replicate it over the Community Based Organizations (CBO).
 To reach this goal, between November 2017 and April 2019, Terre des hommes has: